fabio-ge/py_tutorials/README.md

 # GUESS THE NUMBER AND PYTHON FUN

-becoming fluent in a programming language is often a matter of practice and having fun while doing practice.
+Becoming fluent in a programming language is often a matter of practice and having fun while doing practice.
-So, shall we try with a simple game in which are involved most of the programming features you'll need to use on daily basis.
+So, maybe we can try with a simple game in which are involved most of the programming features you'll need to use on daily basis.
 The perfect candidate for this is a game called guess the number; if you don' t know what i'm speaking of, continue on reading.
 The fact is that, even trying to do a simple thing like this, involves a certain number of topics.
 So, as we don' t have particular constraints for doing this, we can take this opportunity to make interesting digressions on important computer science topics.
-To give only a brief example in this article we'll speak of recursion, binary search, time complexity, sorting algorithms and powerful, one-liners, pieces of code.
+To give only a brief example, in this article we'll speak of recursion, binary search, time complexity, sorting algorithms and powerful, one-liners, pieces of code.
 So, if this is in your taste, stay with us.
 To have your appetite even wetter, go seeing the list of [inspiring readings](#bib), at the bottom of this article.

 <span id="top"></span>